-To set up a Health Savings Account through Gusto, your company must also have Gusto-brokered medical insurance.
-At least one of the plans you offer must be a High Deductible Health Plan (HDHP).
+To set up a Health Savings Account through Gusto, your company must also have Gusto-brokered medical insurance or use the broker integration.
+At least one of the medical plans you offer must be a High Deductible Health Plan (HDHP).

 If you offer an HSA through a third party, you can set up payroll deductions for your enrolled employees.

 If you want to transfer your company's existing HSA to Gusto, you can do so at your next renewal.
 Here's how:

 Here's what you need to know about enrolling in an HSA.

 If your company offers a Health Savings Account (HSA) through Gusto, you can enroll in it any time if you're enrolled in an HSA-eligible medical plan.
 An HSA-eligible medical plan is also known as a High Deductible Health Plan (HDHP).

 For first-time enrollees, the cutoff to enroll is the 20th of the month for the following month (ex: enroll by June 20th for July benefits).
 If you want to change your contribution at any time, you have until the 20th of a given month to make contribution changes for the following month.